Ebolavirus: Classification

+Orthoebolavirus bombaliense was isolated in 2018 from free-tailed bats in Sierra Leone.
+It has not yet been shown to have caused disease in humans.
+Still, research found it to be capable of infecting human cells in vitro, albeit at a slower growth rate than other genus members.

 Evolution

-Rates of genetic change are 8*10^{−4} per site per year and are thus one fourth as fast as influenza A in humans.
+Rates of genetic change are 8×10^{−4} per site per year and are thus one fourth as fast as influenza A in humans.
 Extrapolating backwards, Ebolavirus and Marburgvirus probably diverged several thousand years ago.
 A study done in 1995 and 1996 found that the genes of Ebolavirus and Marburgvirus differed by about 55% at the nucleotide level, and at least 67% at the amino acid level.
 The same study found that the strains of Ebolavirus differed by about 37–41% across the nucleotide level and 34–43% across the amino acid level.
 The EBOV strain was found to have an almost 2% change in the nucleotide level from the original 1976 strain from the Yambuki outbreak and the strain from the 1995 Kikwit outbreak.
 However, paleoviruses of filoviruses found in mammals indicate that the family itself is at least tens of millions of years old.